Type of entity

 The Infrastructure and Urban Development Department was responsible for:

-- developing, in consultation with the Regions, priorities for research and policy on key issues in water, sanitation and waste management;
+developing, in consultation with the Regions, priorities for research and policy on key issues in water, sanitation, and waste management;

-conducting policy analyses, research, external liaison, operational support, and related quality enhancement activities on various economic, technical, environmental, institutional and management issues;
+conducting policy analyses, research, external liaison, operational support, and related quality enhancement activities on various economic, technical, environmental, institutional, and management issues;

-providing operational support to strengthen links among research, policy and projects;
+providing operational support to strengthen links among research, policy, and projects;

 disseminating research results and policy studies for the sector and organizing and conducting appropriate training seminars on emerging issues in the sector; and

-- managing the joint UNDP/World Bank Water and Sanitation Program, including reporting responsibility to UNDP (and other donors).
+managing the joint UNDP/World Bank Water and Sanitation Program, including reporting responsibility to UNDP and other donors.

-On December 1, 1991, President Lewis Preston's first reorganization abolished all Senior VicePresidencies.
-The new Sector and Operations Policy Vice Presidency (OSP) was created and adopted functions previously supervised by Senior Vice Presidents, including the Infrastructure and Urban Development Department.
-On January 1, 1993, as part of a larger initiative to align the Bank's organization with the priority areas of its poverty reduction effort, the Sector and Operations Policy Vice Presidency was terminated.
-It was replaced by three new thematic vice presidencies: Human Resources Development and Operations Policy (HRO), Finance and Private SectorDevelopment (FPD), and Environmentally Sustainable Development (ESD).
+On December 1, 1991, President Lewis Preston's first reorganization abolished all Senior Vice Presidencies.
+The new Sector and Operations Policy Vice Presidency (OSP) was created and adopted functions previously supervised by Senior Vice Presidents, including the Infrastructure and Urban Development Department, which continued to maintain responsibility for water sector functions.
+On January 1, 1993, as part of a larger initiative to align the Bank's organization with the priority areas of its poverty reduction effort, OSP was terminated.
+All research activities were removed from the departments in the Central Vice Presidencies, including INF, and were consolidated under the Chief Economist and Vice President for Development Economics (DECVP).
+The Policy Research Department (PRD) under DECVP became the principal research arm of the Bank.
+OSP was replaced by three new thematic vice presidencies: Human Resources Development and Operations Policy (HRO), Finance and Private SectorDevelopment (FPD), and Environmentally Sustainable Development (ESD).

-The water function was placed in the newly created Transportation, Water and Urban Development Department (TWU).
-The Department was organized within the Environmentally Sustainable Development Vice Presidency alongside three other sector or thematic departments: the Agriculture and Natural Resources Department (AGR), Environment Department (ENV), and the Consultative Group for International Agricultural Research (CGIAR) Secretariat.
+The water function was placed in the newly created Transportation, Water, and Urban Development Department (TWU).
+The department was organized within the Environmentally Sustainable Development (ESD) Vice Presidency alongside three other sector or thematic departments: the Agriculture and Natural Resources Department (AGR), Environment Department (ENV), and the Consultative Group for International Agricultural Research (CGIAR) Secretariat.
 At the time of the creation of the Transportation, Water and Urban Development Department, it had the following divisions: the Transportation Division (TWUTD), the Urban Development Division (TWURDS), the Water and Sanitation Division (TWUWS), and the UNDP/World Bank Water and Sanitation Program (TWUWU).